 Coming from the US, a country where shops, restaurants and entertainment centres are open during Christmas, my first Finnish Christmas was a culture shock to say the least.
 When Christmas Peace is declared, they really mean it.
-At noon on Christmas Eve, Christmas Peace is officially proclaimed in a ceremony in Turku, a tradition dating back to the 13th century.
+At noon on Christmas Eve, Christmas Peace is officially proclaimed in a ceremony in Turku, a tradition dating back to the 1300s.
 Many Finns watch the event on TV as the bells of Turku Cathedral ring.

 Back in 1982, my fellow foreign students and I were discussing what we would do on Christmas Eve.
 In those days, all public transportation stopped in the afternoon, and all shops, restaurants and businesses were closed.
 Fortunately, a group of Finnish students took us in their cars to an apartment in Espoo, outside Helsinki.
 Paul from Texas brought burritos, Georgi from Bulgaria brought wine, Adriana from Italy brought pasta, and I brought a “California salad” that I put together from leftovers I found in my fridge.